Efficiently Sampling and Estimating from Substructures using Linear Algebraic Queries: The problems, results and paper organization

-All of our algorithmic and lower bound results are randomized.
-For $S=\{0,1\}^n$ and $\bx=\by=\vecone$, we denote \bfe{S}{\bx}{\by} and \sau{S}{\bx}{\by} by \onebfe and \onesau, respectively.
-We first discuss our results when $A$ is a symmetric matrix, $A_{ij} \in [[\rho]]~\forall i,j \in [n]$ and $\bf{x}=\bf{y}=\vecone$.
+For $\bx=\by=\vecone$, we denote \bfe{A}{\vecone}{\vecone} and \sau{A}{\vecone}{\vecone} by \onebfe and \onesau, respectively.
+We first discuss our results when $A$ is a symmetric matrix, $A \in [[\rho]]^{n\times n}$, and $\bf{x}=\bf{y}=\vecone$.
 Though our main focus is to estimate the bilinear form $ \bx^TA\by $, we show that it is enough to consider the case of symmetric matrix $A$ and $\bf{x} = \bf{y} = 1$, that is, $\oneaone$.
-The extension for general $A$ and $\bf{x}, \bf{y}$ can be deduced by some simple matrix operations and properties of \iporacle{S} oracle as shown in Appendix~\ref{app:results}.
+The extension for general $A$ and $\bf{x}, \bf{y}$ can be deduced by some simple matrix operations and properties of \iporacle{} oracle as shown in Section~\ref{app:results}.